glouppe/info8006-introduction-to-ai/lecture3.md

 - To evaluate a state, have the algorithm play **against itself** using *random moves*, thousands of times.
     - The sequence of random moves is called a *random playout*.
 - Use the proportion of wins as the state evaluation.
+- This strategy does not require domain knowledge!
+    - The game engine is all that is needed.

 ---